toobstar/python-scripts/README.md

-# Some sandbox code relevant to work in cloud cybersecurity
+# Assorted Python code relevant to work in cloud and cybersecurity

 ## [Cypher: Basic](cypher_basic.py)
 A simple encryption/decryption implementation